 With ISO certification, you can achieve more reach and increase your overall operational efficiency.
-As previously discussed, ISO 9001 is one of the most popular, sought-after and renowned standards worldwide and is generally used by every organization in order to validate their QMS.
+As previously discussed, ISO 9001 is one of the most popular, sought-after, and renowned standards worldwide, and is the best sign of a healthy QMS.

 An ISO 9001 certification procedure follows the general ISO audit guidelines and consists of the following steps:

 An ISO certification is generally valid for 3 years.
 However, during that time period it is essential that you consistently prove that you are maintaining all the ISO requirements and are staying compliant with ISO stipulations.

 Maintaining quality management standards guarantees continuous improvement and sets you up for recertification.
 During the 3-year period, someone from a registered certification body needs to conduct check-ins to ensure that the QMS is being maintained.